NojusTar/NojusTar/README.md

-- 👋 Hi, I’m @NojusTaroza
+- 👋 Hi, I’m Nojus Taroza
 - 👀 I’m interested in making web and gamedev projects
 - 📫 How to reach me NojusTar2000@gmail.com